Parking Spaces: Definitions and Main Conjecture

 Recall that Shi \cite{Shi-plus-sign-types} and Cellini and Papi \cite[\S 4]{CelliniPapi} established a bijection between antichains $NN(W)$ in the root poset and $W$-orbits on the finite torus $Q/(h+1)Q$.
 It turns out that this bijection sends a nonnesting flat $X\in NN(W)$ to a $W$-orbit whose stabilizer is conjugate to $W_X$; see Athanasiadis \cite[Lemma 4.1, Theorem 4.2]{Athanasiadis2}.
-Hence one obtains an isomorphism of $W$-permutation representations:
+Hence one has an isomorphism of $W$-sets:

 Furthermore, it was checked {\bf case-by-case} in \cite[Theorem 6.3]{AthanasiadisR} that $NN(W)$ and $NC(W)$ contain the same number of flats in each $W$-orbit on the partition lattice $\LLL$.
 (This generalizes an observation of Stanley in type $A$; see \cite[Proposition 2.4]{StanleyParking}.)
-Hence one also has
+Hence one also has this isomorphism of $W$-sets: